alphaKAI/vsc_ssh_opener/README.md

 ## Usage

-1. Build binary in Local
+1. Build server binary in Local

     Clone this repository and Run the following in the repository root:
     ```bash